Alisterkyle97/VideoEditing/index.md

 For the first part of my video, I edited the footage to look desaturated and washed out, including making the establishing shots quite desaturated as I felt it fit the scene I was trying achieve.

-When the bass dropped during the song, I changed the colour grading of the footage.
+As the song kicks in, becomes louder and more active, I changed the colour grading of the footage.
 I pumped the colours up to make them more vibrant, edited contrast, blacks, whites, shadows and highlights to draw attention to the subject of the video.
+It also made it fit in well with the music.

+The music starts out slower, and talks about being in the dark.
+That's why I desaturated the first clips and used the dip to black transition.
+As the music gets quicker, louder and more upbeat, I enhanced colours and contrast and used less slow transitions.

 When it came to me filming in the car, I edited contrast and colour to suit.
 I then added a warm orange tone to my footage, as it was late afternoon when I was filming, and it fit with the environment I was shooting in.